-It was a big venture when the company decided six years ago to start recycling PC/ABS.
-While some plastics can already be recycled relatively easily and profitably, other fractions have to be disposed of.
-PC/ABS used to be one of the plastics that needed to be disposed of.
-Therefore, there were no known separation processes or experiences with the separation of this polymer at that time.
-It was high time for Schwesig and his team to change this.
+It was quite a risk when MGG Polymers decided years ago to tackle the recycling of PC/ABS (polycarbonate/acrylonitrile butadiene styrene).
+While some plastics can already be recycled relatively easily and profitably, until recently PC/ABS was one of those plastics that had to be disposed of – i.e. incinerated.
+At the start of the project there were neither known separation processes nor experience with the separation of this polymer.
+It had been high time for the development team to change this.

 MGG Polymers as trendsetter

-In order to complete the recycling of PC/ABS, the material must not only be optimally sorted, but also compounded and converted into pellets.
-Three years ago, a new extruder line was designed at MGG Polymers’ plant in Kematen to cope with this step.
-This also conceals important innovations – such as high-performance degassing devices – which have since been adopted by leading plant manufacturers in the industry.
-MGG Polymers has thus set new trends, which is not surprising given the significant advantages for R&D manager Arthur Schwesig: “This powerful degassing process allows pollutants produced during processing to be removed much better.
-In addition, the odor of the end material can even be improved – this is particularly important for customers in the packaging and automotive industries.
+To complete the recycling of PC/ABS, the material has to be not only optimally sorted, but also compounded and granulated.
+In order to successfully master this step, a tailor-made extrusion line was designed in cooperation with an Austrian machine manufacturer.
+This line conceals important innovations – such as high-performance degassing devices, which are now increasingly used in the industry.
+MGG Polymers has thus set new trends, which is not surprising in view of the advantages for Höggerl: “This high-performance degassing system enables pollutants that are generated during the processing to be removed much more effectively.
+This also improves the odor of the finished product – which is particularly important for customers in the automotive industry”.